CoolZeroNL/draw-io-plugins/# Draw-io-Vector-Libraries/readme.md

 ------------------
 Need to be fixt
 Components
-x - cloud_infrastructure.svg
-x - granular_privileged_access_controls.svg
-x - vault_digital.svg
-x - vault_enterprise_password.svg
-x - vault_integration.svg
-x - vault_secure_flexible_architecture.svg
-x - vault.svg
+- discovery engine
+- enterprise intergration api
+- extensice intergrarions library
+- password vailt web access

 Other

-- brain_gear.svg
-- cert.svg
-- cyber_security_professional.svg
-- insurance.svg
+- lightbulb
-- it_services.svg
+- telecom
-- manufacturing.svg
+- website-webapps
-- network_devices.svg
+- windows

 - Flow
     - All... (redraw in Draw.io and use it as template)